deco-sites/www/docs/concepts/loader/en.md

   description: A Loader in deco.cx is a function that returns data needed for a Site.
 ---

-A **Loader** in _deco.cx_ is a Typescript function that returns data needed in a [Section](/docs/en/concepts/section).
-These functions are executed before page renders, and their main purpose is to **fetch data from external sources**, transform it if necessary, and **provide it to the site Sections that need it.**
-Loaders can be used to fetch data from APIs, databases, or any other external source.
-They live locally on the `/functions/` folder of your project, but it's also possible to
+A **Loader** in _deco.cx_ is a Typescript function that returns data typically needed in a [Section](/docs/en/concepts/section).
+These functions are executed before page renders, and their main purpose is to **fetch data from external sources**, transform it if necessary, and **provide it to the site Sections that need it.** Loaders can be used to fetch data from APIs, databases, or any other external source.
+They live locally on the `/loaders/` folder of your project, but it's also possible to
 [import Loaders from other Sites](/docs/en/tutorials/importing-other-sites).

 <!-- TODO: Update folder name after new engine -->